-- documented observations or the results of performing a measurement process.
+- Data is defined as documented observations or the results of performing a measurement process.
 In quality improvement work, data plays an important role.
-Data is only a helpmate to improvement but improvement cannot act without it. - The purpose of data in quality improvement is not for judgment (for deciding whether or not to buy or to

-DATA IN QI hysical World -Data Behavioral World Step 1 Group Step Step Group Group Step 4 Work 2B Work Work
+Data is only a helpmate to improvement but improvement cannot act without it. - The purpose of data in quality improvement is not for judgment (for deciding whether or not to buy or to - DATA IN QI hysical World -Data Behavioral World Step 1 Group Step Step Group Group Step 4 Work 2B Work Work accept or reject) but For the purposes of learning.

-- Data helps QI teams to learn about the impact of their changes being tested by - Keeping track to see if the system is meeting the customer/ client needs and expectations - Knowing if particular changes being tested should be kept (adopted), modified (adapted) or rejected (abandoned) - Understanding causes of the problems and - · Clarifying aims for improvement
+- Data helps QI teams to learn about the impact of their changes being tested by - Keeping track to see if the system is meeting the customer/ client needs and expectations - Knowing if particular changes being tested should be kept (adopted), modified (adapted) or rejected (abandoned) - · Understanding causes of the problems and - Clarifying aims for improvement